Kalamazoo bicycle crash: Suspect

-The suspect in the bicycle crash was Charles Pickett Jr, a 50-year-old man living in Battle Creek, who drove the pickup in the crash.
+The suspect in the bicycle crash was Charles Pickett Jr., a 50-year-old man living in Battle Creek, who drove the pickup in the crash.
 He was arrested for driving under the influence in Tennessee in 2011, but the charge was dismissed.

 The Kalamazoo County Prosecutor charged Pickett with five counts of second-degree murder and four counts of reckless driving.
 The prosecutor later amended the charges to included five counts of operating a vehicle while intoxicated causing death.
 The charges were added after the Prosecutors Office reviewed information from the Michigan State Police Crime Lab finished its toxicology report.
 Blood samples indicated that Pickett was under the influence of methamphetamine, muscle relaxers and pain medication at the time of the crash.

 In addition to those charges, the Kalamazoo Prosecutor charged Pickett with four counts of operating while intoxicated causing serious injury, which replace the reckless driving charges he had faced.

 In 2018, Charles Pickett Jr. was found guilty on all charges.
 The jury took only four hours to deliberate.
-Pickett was sentenced to 40 to 75 years in prison, a total that arose from sentences of 35 to 55 years in prison for each of five counts of murder, served concurrently; 8 to 15 years for each count of operating while under the influence causing death, served consecutively; and 3 to 5 years for each of four counts of operating under the influence causing injury.
+Pickett was sentenced to 40 to 75 years in prison, a total that arose from sentences of 35 to 55 years in prison for each of five counts of murder, served concurrently; 8 to 15 years for each count of operating while under the influence causing death, served consecutively; and three to five years for each of four counts of operating under the influence causing injury.
+Pickett is currently imprisoned in the Thumb Correctional Facility.

 Reactions

 Residents of Kalamazoo, who were affected by a shooting spree of February 2016, sympathized with the victims of the crash.
-Cyclist groups also mourned for the families of the 5 victims.
+Cycling groups also mourned for the families of the five victims.

-Cyclist Lance Armstrong sympathized with the families of the victims of the crash, and in an interview on Fox 17 (WXMI-TV) he called the crash "so tragic".
+Lance Armstrong sympathized with the families of the victims of the crash, and in an interview on Fox 17 (WXMI-TV) he called the crash "so tragic".